daizutabi/mkapi/docs/usage/module.md

 {{ # cache:clear }}

 MkApi can create module and package documentation as well as function and class.

-## Embeding Documentation

 Specify a package or module by its full path name.

 ~~~
 ![mkapi](!!mkapi.core)